ApiniLabs/PAC-Attributes/README.md

 ### Endpoint

-Attribute Services are found via the `PAC-ID Resolver`’s mapping table.
-Entries with `attributes-generic` in the 'service-type' column are attribute services.
+Attribute Services are found via the `PAC-ID Resolver` configuration.
+Entries with `attributes-generic` in the 'service-type' field are attribute services.

 It is RECOMMENDED to use the term 'attributes' in the url of the attribute server, e.g. `https://attributes.mettorius.com.` or `https://www.mettorius.com/attributes` .